feos7c5/OllamaLink/readme.md

 # OllamaLink

-**Connect Cursor AI to your local Ollama models**
+**Connect Cursor AI to your local Ollama models or OpenRouter.ai**

-OllamaLink is a simple proxy that connects Cursor AI to your local Ollama models.
-It comes in both GUI and CLI versions, offering flexibility in how you want to manage your Ollama connections.
+OllamaLink is a bridge application that connects Cursor AI to your local Ollama models or cloud-based OpenRouter.ai models.
+It supports hybrid model access, allowing you to use both local and cloud models seamlessly.
+Currently, only the CLI version is functional with full Ollama and OpenRouter integration.
+The GUI is not yet available.

 ## Features

+- **Hybrid Model Access**: Connect to both local Ollama models and cloud OpenRouter.ai models
 - **Simple**: Minimal setup, just run and go
-- **Private**: Your code stays on your machine
+- **Private**: Your code stays on your machine with local models
-- **Flexible**: Use any Ollama model with Cursor
+- **Flexible**: Use any Ollama or OpenRouter model with Cursor
+- **Intelligent Routing**: Automatic provider selection and fallback mechanisms
 - **Tunnel**: Works with Cursor's cloud service via localhost.run tunnels
-- **GUI & CLI**: Choose between graphical or command-line interface
+- **CLI Only**: Currently only command-line interface is available with full functionality
+- **GUI**: Graphical interface is in development (not yet available)
-- **Model Mapping**: Map custom model names to your local Ollama models
+- **Model Mapping**: Map custom model names to your local Ollama or cloud models
 - **Real-time Monitoring**: Track requests and responses in the GUI
 - **Secure**: Optional API key support for added security
 - **No Timeout Limits**: Long-running operations now supported without constraints